TiagoMA90/RockPaperScissors/README.md

 - comAI()
 This function works as the core brain for the Computer.
-It´s hands are justified by the .lenght the of the possibleHands dealt by the User.
+Its hands are justified by the .lenght the of the possibleHands dealt by the User.
-Conected to the hands are numbers 1, 2, 3 that correspond to the assigned hands, attributed to comLogs, by strict equality (===).
+Connected to the hands are numbers 1, 2, 3 that correspond to the assigned hands, attributed to comLogs, by strict equality (===).
 Inside this function, are the functions rockComDisplay(), paperComDisplay() and scissorsComDisplay().
 This function makes use of the methods:
 Math.ceil to round up the integer, and reject decimals.